ollls/zio-tls-http/README.md

 # Update history.
 * local environment now is made as a type parameter for Server and Server Router.
-  No more environment alias - scala package object required.
+  No more environment alias or scala package object required, all examples had been updated accordingly.
-  This will allow to release stadalone jar.
-Environment must have MyLogging service.
+  This is a milestone change, it will allow to release stadalone jar.

   Please, just update your local server code to have at least [MyLogging] as type param.

       type MyEnv3 = MyLogging
       val myHttp = new TLSServer[MyEnv3]
       val myHttpRouter = new HttpRouter[MyEnv3]